 This is a new one to us — Sam just covered it yesterday.
 Perhaps the most lucrative benefit of this program is that it supports family pooling of miles, but the pooling is of both redeemable and elite qualifying miles.
 So, one person could earn elite status through the help of trips taken by other family members.
 Then, when traveling together, many of the benefits extend to additional family members!

 EgyptAir is a member of Star Alliance which means you can redeem your miles across any airline in the alliance, which includes United, Air Canada, Lufthansa and Air New Zealand.
 Better yet, the redemption rates are pretty favorable — if you're looking to splurge on Lufthansa First Class, it'll only cost you 70,000 miles one-way from the JFK to Frankfurt.
-Sure you'll have to cover almost $500 in taxes/fees, but it pales in comparison to the 110,000 miles United would charge you for the same flight.
+Sure you'll have to cover almost $500 in taxes/fees, but it pales compared to the 110,000 miles United would charge you for the same flight.

 You'll notice American, Delta and United didn't make the list.
 Sure, we know the programs, but depending on how you redeem, you could find much better value in one of their partner programs.